taleeby/weathermachine/README.md

 ### Possible Idea for ConvolutionalConditionGenerator

-I have an idea for a `ConvolutionalConditionGenerator` which can achieve these these special requirements;
+I have an idea for a `ConvolutionalConditionGenerator` which can achieve these these advanced requirements;
-With the following outcomes to be acheived;

  1. Adjacent cities have similar weather
  2. Gradual changes in weather are exhibited at any location
  3. Adjacent times have similar weather